What time is Requiem on TV?

 What time is it on TV?

-Requiem continues on Friday 16th February at 9pm on BBC1.
-The whole series was made available as a box set on iPlayer after the first episode aired.
+Requiem continues on Friday 2nd March at 9pm on BBC1. *It is not showing as usual on Friday 23rd February because Six Nations is on.* But you don’t have to wait – because the whole series was made available as a box set on iPlayer after the first episode aired.

 What’s it about?